Holbiwan/holbertonschool-web-development/css_advanced/README.md

 ## Concepts

-*For this project, we expect you to look at these concepts:*
+*For this project, here are some concepts to look at :*
 - [Some pointers about CSS](https://intranet.hbtn.io/concepts/840)
 - [CSS fundamentals](https://intranet.hbtn.io/concepts/841)
 - [CSS advanced](https://intranet.hbtn.io/concepts/847)